VGPATEL256/RPharma2020/Exercises/05_deep_learning_for_cancer_immunotherapy.md

     %>% encode_peptide(m = bl62) %>% predict(model, .)`
   - **Q5**: `1, 3.598115e-09, 0`, likewise
   - **Q6**: `0.9999325, 6.744685e-05, 8.386781e-30`, likewise

-The last question really illustrates the power here.
-Once you have the model working, you no longer need to go to the laboratory to test the peptides, meaning that you can explore the biology of the system *in silico* at greatly reduced costs.
+  - **Q7/8**: The last question really illustrates the power here.
+Once you have the model working, you no longer need to go to the laboratory to test (all) the peptides, meaning that you can explore the biology of the system *in silico* at greatly reduced costs (*Often you would use a computational approach to limit the search space and then go the laboratory to validate on the predicted peptides*).
 Here, we see that the 2nd and 9th position are very important for binding.
+This is in fact a “true” finding, if you look at a relevant crystal structure of the peptide-MHC complex, the position 2 and 9 serves as “anchors” (for HLA-A\*02:01) with a clear preference for hydrophobic amino acid residues.

 Explanatory machine learning is a field of great development and importance.
 Once you have your model, how do we understand what the model learned and how can we infer biology from this?
+This is where the true ML-value is created.

+*Disclaimer: If you are into the details of T-cell receptor immunology, (neo)antigens and HLA class I haplotypes, including the impact of self-similarity on central tolerance and conserved versus improved binders, then yes, I did skip various details in interest of time and workshop level.
+I will be happy to discuss these, so feel free to reach out*

 </details>